German plurals: Mastering the rules and exceptions

 Suffix rules

-If you’ve been studying German for a while, you probably know how to form adjectives by adding a suffix to a noun.
-But a suffix can also simply be the ending of a noun.
-(For example: das Kindchen.)
+If you've been learning German for a while, you probably know how to form adjectives by adding a suffix to a noun.
+But a suffix can also simply be the ending of a noun: for example, das Kindchen.

 Nouns that end with the same suffix nearly always take the same plural ending, regardless of the noun's gender.